vtexdocs/dev-portal-content/docs/guides/Integration-Guides/recaptcha/implementing-recaptcha-in-integrations.md

 ```

 - `recaptchaKeys`: array of objects with keys information.
-- `clientId`: ID of your reCAPTCHA key.
+- `clientId`: ID of your Google Cloud API key.
 - `clientSecret`: your Google Cloud API key.
 - `projectId`: ID of your Google Cloud project.
 If you do not have your project ID at hand, check the Google Cloud documentation to learn how to [locate your project ID](https://support.google.com/googleapi/answer/7014113)
 - `label`: use this field to identify your key.
 We recommend that you indicate the mobile platform in which you intend to use the key (e.g., `android-001`).